Radiant Digital Solutions Unveils Cutting-Edge Office Space to signify continued growth and expansion - www.lokmattimes.com

 Radiant Digital Solutions Unveils Cutting-Edge Office Space to signify continued growth and expansion

-PNN Hyderabad (Telangana) [India], March 4: Radiant Digital Solutions proudly announced the grand opening of its innovative office space ...
+Hyderabad (Telangana) [India], March 5: Radiant Digital Solutions proudly announced the grand opening of its innovative office space on ...

-Chief guest Santosh Bijur, Vice President, India Development Center and CEO of AT&T Communication Services India (ACSI), and Dr Shankar Rachakonda, (CEO) Radiant Digital Solutions, along with the esteemed leadership team including P. Jitendra Kumar (CA), Balaram Dandu, Senior Vice President, Global Operations, Srinivas Punnamaraju, Senior Vice President, International Markets, and other associates participated in the ribbon-cutting ceremony.
+Chief guest Mr. Santosh Bijur, Vice President, India Development Center and CEO of AT&T Communication Services India (ACSI), and Dr. Shankar Rachakonda, (CEO) Radiant Digital Solutions, along with the esteemed leadership team including Mr. P. Jitendra Kumar (CA), Mr. Balaram Dandu, Senior Vice President, Global Operations, Mr. Srinivas Punnamaraju, Senior Vice President, International Markets, and other associates participated in the ribbon-cutting ceremony.

 Distinguished guests were treated to guided tours, offering a firsthand glimpse into the office’s modern facilities, including cutting-edge technology infrastructure, ergonomic workstations, and versatile meeting areas conducive to both structured discussions and spontaneous brainstorming sessions.
 This was followed by a celebratory lunch.